holo-q/hoho/ROADMAP.md

+### Immediate Improvements

-### Improvements over Claude Code
+Immediate improvements over Claude Code

 * Separate ESC to interrupt and queued messages
+* continue/resume last conversation by default

 ### hoho

-* continue/resume last conversation by default
+What makes hoho the 'last' CLI agent

 * automatically connects to other conversations through shared state files that are atomatically updated
 * conversations are stored in .hoho
 * has panes